 The more things change the more things stay the same-

-The more she tries to leave something behind that’s hiding in the cornerstone of her being- the more that un-named thing seems to languish on the plateau of her subconscious mind.
+The more she tries to leave behind what’s hiding in the cornerstone of her being- the more that un-named thing seems to languish on the plateau of her subconscious mind.

-I do love the ambiance of sitting alone in the presence of an almighty entity that becomes a shadowy figure of who I perceive to be the highest and for whom I feel the need to believe in and give reverence to in the center of my writing angst-
+I love the ambiance of sitting alone in the presence of an almighty entity that becomes a shadowy figure of which I envision the most high.
+An Otherworldliness I feel the need to believe in and give reverence to in the center of my writing angst-

 Deliver me Oh Lord!
-For I am blinded and cannot see the gifts that you have given a mere creature like myself and I am annoyingly frustrated.
-I am a hopeless wonder who fails to see the wonderment.
-And so why do I continue?
-Why should I not seek my passions and purpose some place more accepting of who I am and what I offer in contributions to other human beings?
+For I am blinded and cannot see the gifts that you have given a mere creature like myself.
+I am annoyingly frustrated.
+I am a questioning being- imperfect but willing to try.
+And so I continue offering contributions to other human beings.

 The time came for me to put away the thought of opportunities and possibility in the realm of poetry.
 But, as I stand in the stillness of nature’s beginnings where birds chirp, bees swarm and the sun is shining down on the green grass growing beneath my feet- I wonder and my fingers itch to create something of similar beauty to share with the masses.